OP-TEE/optee_os/documentation/optee_design.md

 initialized this area will be used for demand paged instead.

 The "`demand alloc`" area is a special area where the pages are allocated and removed from the pager on demand.
-Those pages are returned when OP-TEE doesn't need them any longer.
+Those pages are returned when OP-TEE does not need them any longer.
 The thread stacks currently belongs this area.
-This means that when a stack isn't used the physical pages can be used by the pager for better performance.
+This means that when a stack is not used the physical pages can be used by the pager for better performance.

 The technique to gather code in the different area is based on compiling all